As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

-What’s even more fascinating is the fact that, when individuals create and share content online, they tend to get 28% higher engagement compared to the content shared by companies.
+Studies show that when individuals create and share content online, it gets 28% higher engagement than content produced and shared by companies.

-One of the many companies that have taken advantage of UGC is Samsung.
+One company that has taken advantage of UGC is Samsung.

-To be precise, when Samsung released the Galaxy A smartphone, it prompted fans to post creative social content by using the product and adding the hashtag #danceawesome.
+When they released the Galaxy A smartphone, they prompted fans who had the device to post creative social content with the hashtag #danceawesome.

-By doing so, creators were given the chance to enter a contest to win the smartphone; if you think about it, it’s really a win-win situation!
+By doing so, creators were given the chance to enter a contest to win the smartphone.

 Author’s Note: Establishing branded hashtags helps you measure the total reach of your social media marketing campaigns.